Retirement investing — the idea is to build a portfolio that can generate income while you sit back and relax after decades of work.

 Another option is to buy shares of dividend mutual funds.
 Dividend mutual funds offer instant diversification since they focus on owning shares of many companies that pay out dividends.
 You buy one share of a mutual fund, and you receive a small slice of ownership in each company included in the fund.

 Often, funds have different goals.
 For example, you can choose a fund that focuses on stable income through dividends or a fund that focuses on dividend growth.
-Some examples of potential dividend mutual funds and their 30-day yields include:
+Some examples of potential dividend mutual funds include:

-- Vanguard Dividend Appreciation Index Fund Admiral Shares (VDADX): 1.61%
+- Vanguard Dividend Appreciation Index Fund Admiral Shares (VDADX)

-- Vanguard Dividend Growth Fund Investor Shares (VDIGX): 1.44%
+- Vanguard Dividend Growth Fund Investor Shares (VDIGX)

-- Federated Hermes Strategic Value Dividend Fund Class A Shares (SVAAX): 3.36%
+- Federated Hermes Strategic Value Dividend Fund Class A Shares (SVAAX)

 It’s important to pay attention to loads (fees charged at the time a fund is bought or sell) and minimums when you invest in dividend mutual funds.

 For example, SVAAX has an attractive yield for a mutual fund, but it also comes with a load that you don’t see with the other two funds listed.
-On the other hand, Vanguard often imposes minimum investments on its funds, and you might not be able to meet those minimums.
+On the other hand, Vanguard often requires that you make at least a minimum investment on its funds, and you might not be able to meet those minimums.
 For example, you must invest at least $3,000 upfront to buy either of the Vanguard funds listed above.

 7. Dividend exchange-traded funds (ETFs)